 Visiting Singapore requires thorough preparation.
-Problems, that in all possibility did not even cross your mind when you decided to look for the Singapore jobs, will confront you.
+Problems, that in all possibility did not even cross your mind when you decided to look for work in Singapore, will confront you.
 So, be prepared to take Singapore as it is with all of its difficulties, contradictions and challenges.

 Passport and Singapore Visa

-All foreign nationals need to fulfill the following requirements to enter Singapore:
+All foreign nationals need to fulfil the following requirements to enter Singapore:

 - A passport with at least 6 months of validity remaining and two blank pages

 - Enough money to last the intended duration of stay

 - A Yellow Fever Vaccination Certificate, depending on which country you are coming from

 Many neighbouring areas require that your passport is valid for at least six months before they will allow you to enter, so if you plan on regional travel beyond Singapore, make sure that your passport is valid for at least six months beyond the date you plan to enter such areas.